apahl/rdkit_ipynb_tools/README.md

 #### Other functions in the tools module:
-- *jsme*: Display Peter Ertl's Javascript Molecule Editor to enter a molecule directly in the IPython notebook (*how cool is that??*)
+- *jsme*: Display Peter Ertl's [Javascript Molecule Editor](http://peter-ertl.com/jsme/) to enter a molecule directly in the IPython notebook (*how cool is that??*). <br>
+The module tries to find a local version of JSME in <notebook_dir>/lib/ and when it fails to do so, loads a web version of the editor.
+I use a central lib/ folder and create symlinks to it in all notebook folders where I want to use these libraries

-plus many others.
+...plus many others.

 ### Module pipeline